Hypotheses-Paradise/Hypo2Trans/README.md

 ## Reference
-- Please consider to cite NeurIPS 2023 and ASRU 2023 works
+- Please consider to cite NeurIPS 2023 and ASRU 2023 works, thank you.

 ```bib
 @inproceedings{yang2023generative,